dannypsnl/write-a-programming-language/src/chapter_8.md

 - \\(\Pi\\): forall
 - \\(\rightarrow\\): implies

-By this correspondencing, we can write constructive proof by the program.
+By this correspondence, we can write constructive proof by the program.